This phase has a duration of 6 weeks.

 - Some will also be able to recognise rhyming words and suggest rhyming

 words.
-Phase two provides continues to provide speaking and listening opportunities, so it is not necessary for children to be able to recognise rhyming on entry.
+Phase 2 continues to provide speaking and listening opportunities, so it is not necessary for children to be able to recognise rhyming on entry.

 Phase 2 planning and resources are found in the Reception section of the Monster Phonics Resources area.